 6. Tourism drives the economy here

 Santa Fe gets about 2 million visitors a year.
 And because we have so many visitors, much of the economy is geared to tourists and part-time residents.
 The great part about this is we have tons of great restaurants and shops.
-The bad can be that prices are a little high depending on where you eat, drink and shop.
+The bad can be that prices are a little high depending on where you eat, drink, and shop.

 Those drawbacks, however, are mitigated by the fact that you will meet tons of interesting people with tons of interesting stories.
 It also means that Santa Fe has a laid-back personality that inevitably turns many visitors in those who are moving to Santa Fe.
+In addition, you can enjoy those same places tourists flock to see, like the iconic Santa Fe Opera and immersive experience at Meow Wolf!

 7. Figuring out where to live in Santa Fe